 19.6.2.
-Reporting criteria and procedures established in relation to safety significance incidents and other events such as near-misses and accidents
+Notification criteria and procedures established in connection with incidents of safety significance and other occurrences such as near-misses and accidents

-The IS-10 typifies reportable events at Spanish nuclear power plants, the deadlines and means and formats for their notification and the criteria for submitting additional information and reviewing the reports issued.
+IS-10 typifies reportable events at Spanish nuclear power plants, the deadlines and means and formats for their notification and the criteria for submitting additional information and reviewing the reports issued.

-IS-10 is under revision 1, as of September 2014, having not been modified in the period covered by this report.
+IS-10 is in revision 1, dated September 2014, and has not been modified in the 2016-2021 period, however, revision 2 of this safety instruction is being revised.
 The general guidelines for notification of events within the Spanish regulatory framework are therefore maintained, and are summarised below:

-- The 36 events classified as notifiable fall into the eight categories of notification: A. Registers, B. Occupational health and safety, C. Spillages and releases of radioactive materials or substances, D. Operating technical specifications (ETF), E. Operation, F. Safety systems, G. Other risk situations and H. External events. - The established notification periods are 1 hour or 24 hours, depending on the importance of the event for safety. - The ISN information follows a content format, which will be expanded by a report submitted within 30 days, including, among many other details, the chronological description, identification of causes, root cause analysis, corrective actions and the licensee's conclusions.
+- The 36 events classified as notifiable fall into the eight categories of notification: A. Registers, B. Occupational health and safety, C. Spillages and releases of radioactive materials or substances, D. Operating technical specifications (OTF), E. Operation, F. Safety systems, G. Other risk situations and H. External hazards. - The established notification periods are 1 hour or 24 hours, depending on the importance of the event for safety. - The ISN information follows a content format, which will be expanded by a report submitted within 30 days, including, among many other details, the chronological description, identification of causes, root cause analysis, corrective actions and the licensee's conclusions.